M4tRetI/ChatGroup/README.md

 # ChatGroup
-A single room Client-Server chat for Windows
+A single room Client-Server chat with GUI for Windows